 Is there an overwhelming need in your customer base, like they want to learn how to change a tire or they hate their 9-5 jobs?
 Host a webinar to provide a solution.

 Let’s use the less realistic example first.
-Say you are at a party and ten women commiserate over the fact they can not change a flat tire yet.
-You tell them that you can (if you in fact can) and offer to teach them all at once.
+Say you are at a party, and you hear ten women complain about the fact that they cannot change a flat tire.
+You tell them that you can change a tire (if you can) and offer to teach them all at once.
 Set up a free live webinar or Facebook Live and show them how!
-Then at the end, offer them a great limited time offer exclusive to them because they joined.
+At the end of the class, offer them a limited-time offer for your paid products or services.

-Okay, now for the more realistic example.
+Okay, now for a more realistic example.
 If you constantly hear your customers say, “I hate my job; I wish I could stay home or start my own business,” then you may have a recruiting opportunity.
-Market and host a free live webinar or live stream that talks about the benefits of being an independent consultant.
+Host a free live webinar or make a video that talks about the benefits of being an independent consultant.
 Don’t want to be so obvious?
-Talk on an adjacent subject, such as managing time, prioritizing or conflict resolution.
-Then give a very short pitch at the end, inviting women to learn more at another in-person event or sells them your products.
+Talk on an adjacent subject, such as managing time, prioritization, or conflict resolution.
+Then give a very short pitch at the end that invites women to learn more at an in-person event or sells them your products.

 Pay It Forward at a Local Business